 Dan Johnson David G. Elmes Term Professor of Cognitive and Behavioral Science

-The Computational Cognition and Creativity Lab uses computational models and empirical data to investigate the mechanisms underlying creativity processes like the generation and selection of novel ideas.
-We employ diverse methodologies like latent semantic analysis and subjective response coding using inter-rater reliability metrics.
+The Computational Cognition and Creativity Lab uses computational models and empirical data to investigate the mechanisms underlying creativity processes like the generation and evaluation of novel ideas.
+We are particularly interested in automating creativity assessment and making it widely and freely accessible to researchers and educators.
+We employ diverse methodologies like natural language processing, large language models, machine learning, distributional semantic modeling, simulation, and interactive web applications.
 We use the statistical and graphics platform, R, for modeling and data work.
-Other topics we explore include metacognition and the role of reading narrative fiction in the development of empathy, theory of mind, and inferential abilities.
+Other topics we explore include metacognition in creativity.

 - CBSC 112: Cognition